devoworm/Raising-the-Worm-Brain/Manuscript.md

 <p align="center">
   <img width="400" height="400" src="https://github.com/devoworm/Raising-the-Worm-Brain/blob/master/Figures/Figure%204A.png"><BR>
   <img width="400" height="400" src="https://github.com/devoworm/Raising-the-Worm-Brain/blob/master/Figures/Figure%204B.png"><BR>
   <b>Figure 4.</b> Developmental cells born at 250 minutes that contribute to all future cell types and tissues (A) and neurons and glia (B) more specifically. v1 and v2 represent the dimensions of a two-dimensional projection of the source data.
 Distance on these manifolds are defined by single-cell transcriptional profiling of all cells.
+Click tp enlarge.
 </p>

 #### Timing of NSY-5 subnetwork